-Then we want to save the file, just by hitting CTRL+S or CMD+S.
+Then we want to save the file.

 NOTE: Those with their CPPS under CloudFlare must clear their cache ON CloudFlare, by navigating to CloudFlare’s panel, going to the cache tab and selecting purge all cache.
 Then you must clear your own browser cache, whether it’s hosted under CloudFlare or not.